hargwit/hargwit.com/content/posts/2020-11-16-programming-to-an-interface-with-typescript.md

 An interface is essentially a contract; it describes a series of functions and their input and output types, without mentioning any specifics regarding how they work.
 Interfaces are about what rather than how.

 Let's explore a real-life example; say we are building a chat application.
 Our first feature might be to allow a user to create a new chat.
-When programming to an interface, we want to specify that this is possible, not how it is possible:
+When programming to an interface, we want to specify what is possible, not how it is possible:

 ```
 interface ChatCreator {